-Set Artist Performance Tracks Base Tempo allows you to change the tempo of all the Artist Performance tracks.
+Set Audio Master (Base) Tempo is used to ensure that tempo stretches are based on correct master tempo.
 It uses a sophisticated peak-limiting algorithm to ensure that increases in the volume do not result in clipping of the sound, which would be heard as a loud distortion.